SUSE/salt-formulas/README.md

 ## Packaging Information

 For information about packaging Formulas as RPM packages (including a `spec` file template) please refer to the [packaging guide](https://github.com/SUSE/salt-formulas/wiki/Packaging-Guide).

+## Stable branches

+The repository includes stable branches for maintaining bug-fixes of released versions.
+When submitting a bug-fix, please consider if it needs a cherry-pick to stable branch, e.g. `Manager-4.0`.